 - Keep improving the effectiveness & delight of your service/product, which then creates more authentic word-of-mouth marketing.

-- Keep improving the alignment & accuracy between your marketing materials and the actual customer experience.
-In other words, sell only what your average client actually experiences when they use your services/products.
-This is different from most (inauthentic) marketing which hypes up their marketing by talking only about tiny minority of unusual successes.
+- Keep improving the alignment & accuracy between your marketing materials and the actual customer/client experience.
+In other words, sell only what your average client actually experiences by using your services/products.
+This is different from most (inauthentic) marketing which hypes up the minority of the most unusual successes.